-Failure to follow administrative direction: Failure to comply with directions of any university official (whether the request is by mail, email, telephone, or in person) when that official has identified themselves and is acting within the course and scope of their duties or interfering with an ongoing university investigation including violations of no contact orders Cooperation includes, but is not limited to, responding to requests for conferences on matters pertaining to the student at the university and/or presentation of university identification.
+Disobedience to Officials: Failure to comply with directions of any university official (whether the request is by mail, email, telephone, or in person) when that official has identified themselves and is acting within the course and scope of their duties or interfering with an ongoing university investigation; Cooperation includes, but is not limited to, responding to requests for conferences on matters pertaining to the student at the university and/or presentation of university identification.

-Disorderly Conduct/Disruptive Behavior: Conduct that includes violent, noisy, threating, or drunken behavior while representing the university or attending a university function, or any action that interferes with or attempts to disrupt the learning environment or campus activity or University related activity
+Disorderly Conduct/Disruptive Behavior: Conduct that includes violent, noisy, or drunken behavior on university controlled property or while representing the university or attending a university function, or any action that interferes with or attempts to disrupt the learning environment.
+(See OP 91.109: Dissent, Disruption, and Academic Freedom and AOP 10.08: Classroom Regulations.)